In focus: avian influenza A(H7N9)

 A novel influenza A avian influenza virus, A(H7N9), was identified in China in March 2013, causing severe illness in humans.
 This is the first time that human infection with a low pathogenic avian influenza A virus has been associated with fatal outcome in humans.
 Since then, cases continue to be reported in China.

-ECDC's latest updates and rapid risk assessments on avian influenza A(H7N9) virus are available in our news and epidemiological updates and risk assessments sections.
+ECDC continues to monitor and assess the situation.
+The latest updates and rapid risk assessments on avian influenza A(H7N9) virus are available in the news and epidemiological updates and risk assessments sections.

 Each novel influenza has to be evaluated for its potential to cause severe disease, a pandemic or both.

-A(H5N1) occasionally infects humans in contact with infected poultry.
-Because it causes severe disease in humans, it has to be taken seriously by European public health and animal health authorities.
-Though occasionally present in European wild birds, A(H5N1) viruses have never become established in poultry in Europe because of high levels of biosafety.
-Also the viruses have not adapted to be able to infect humans easily or transmit from person to person with any efficiency.
+Occasionally, A(H5N1) infects humans in contact with infected poultry, and causes severe disease in humans.
+The A(H5N1) virus has not established in poultry in Europe because of high levels of biosafety.
+Also, A(H5N1) virus has not adapted to be able to infect humans easily or to transmit from person to person efficiently.